okta/okta-sdk-dotnet/docs/GroupApi.md

 List all Assigned Applications

-Enumerates all applications that are assigned to a group.
+Lists all applications that are assigned to a group

 ### Example
 ```csharp